GinesMr/GinesMr/README.md

 ### ☕ Fuel for Coding
 - Coffee is my debugging tool.
-- Dark mode everything.
-- If it works, don’t touch it (unless you really have to).

 ### 🎯 Fun Fact
 I love making things that look cool and work even better.
 If it has smooth animations, fluid UI, or a satisfying click sound, I’m probably interested.